 Thirteen weeks later, on 8 July, he married Mary Shackleton in Bradford.
 A daughter, Hannah, was born just four days later.

 At the end of 1871 an incident involving the Midgley family was reported in the Bradford Observer.

 It was alleged that Mary’s brother, Luke Shackleton, had behaved indecently towards her.
 Amos had upbraided Luke and been assaulted for his trouble.
 One imagines that the assault must have been a serious one for it to have been brought before the court.
 On 2 January 1872, Luke was sentenced to 2 months hard labour.

-This was the last event that connects Amos Midgley to this family.
-He was not present with his wife and child at any of the succeeding censuses and must have abandoned them.
 It is likely that Haley Bateson took a central role in the family, possibly from as early as 1874.

 The only other event of note at this time came on 21 February 1874, when his elder sister Mary got married: Amos and his younger sister Emma were the two Witnesses.

 Sarah Gill had married a Samuel Parkinson in Windhill in 1870.
-She already had a child, Annie Tillotson Gill, who was born in 1868, presumably to a man called Tillotson.
+She already had a child, Annie Tillotson Gill, who was born in 1868, presumably fathered by a man called Tillotson.
 By 1878 the Parkinson marriage, apparently childless, had broken down; over the next two years, Sarah Jane had a son, Bainbridge, and daughter, Florence, by Amos Midgley and took his name.
 Her illegitimate daughter, Annie Tillotson, retained the Gill family name until her marriage in 1934.

 In the 1901 census, Bainbridge, Annie and their mother were living together in Manningham (Florence had died in 1882) but Sarah was described as a widow.